Reviewed By:

 ✔︎ Treatment information etc.

-It describes the discomfort or burning with urination, usually felt in the tube that carries urine out of the bladder or the area surrounding the genitals accompanied with reduced amount of urine.
+Discomfort or burning with urination, usually felt at the urethra, the tube that carries urine out of the bladder or the area surrounding the genitals.
+This symptom is often accompanied with a reduced amount of urine.

 Seek professional care if you experience any of the following symptoms